Project Management for Research (WS 2009/10)

 I think that it`s very useful for PhD students who are working with chaotic supervisors and are looking for organization and structure and it is certainly recommendable for everyone who would like to finish his PhD in three years because it spurs awareness of timelines and capacity restrictions.
 On top of that almost every job ad nowadays asks for experience with project management.

-I would actually recommend the course to students who just started their PhD because they might benefit most because it will also be very helpful when writing a thesis proposal."
+I would actually recommend the course to students who just started their PhD because they might benefit most because it will also be very helpful when writing a thesis proposal." - "Those who are new to project management will learn some neat methods to organize and execute their work in a more efficient and productive way.

 Those who have already some experience in project management will have to put some additional effort in order to adapt traditional PM methods to scientific research."